 In practice, this was extremely rare.
 Ships in combat never managed to bring down anti-ship missiles using anti-aircraft guns.
 In half of the cases, the missiles reached their targets unhindered.
 The rest were struck from air defense systems at a considerable distance from the ship.

-At the naval exercises, a couple of incidents were recorded when the ships caught fire from the debris of the targets that got into them.
+On the naval The exercises recorded a couple of incidents when ships caught fire from target debris that fell into them.

 No one tried to carry out such tests in their right mind: to direct a missile with an unconnected seeker directly to a ship with a crew.
 In the hope that anti-aircraft guns will 100% complete their task.
 The price of the error is too high.